 Pterodiscus speciosus Hook.

-Pterodiscus speciosus is a perennial suffrutex with a tuberous caudex, underground in the wild, often raised in cultivation.
-The tuber is bright yellow, up to 2.4 inches (6 cm) in diameter and up to 20 inches (50 cm) tall.
-The stems are deciduous and generally die in winter when the plant is dormant.
-They are erect, slender, arising from the tuber and up to 10 inches (25 cm) tall.
-The flowers are tubular and bright red-purple, purplish-pink to yellowish pink in color.
+Pterodiscus speciosus is a perennial plant with a short, woody stem growing from a usually pear-shaped tuber underground in the wild but often raised in cultivation.
+It can grow up to 8 inches (20 cm) tall.
+The annual branches generally die in winter when the plant is dormant.
+They are erect, slender, and arise from the tuber, reaching up to 10 inches (25 cm) in height.
+The leaves are lance-shaped, usually pinnatilobed, have five pairs of lateral veins, and measure up to 2.4 inches (6 cm) long and 0.6 inches (1.5 cm) wide.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).